Homebrew Computer Club: Members

 Most of the members were hobbyists but had an electronic engineering or computer programming background.
 They came to the meetings to talk about the Altair 8800, to review other technical topics, and to exchange schematics and programming tips.

 From the ranks of this club came the founders of many microcomputer companies, including Steve Wozniak and Steve Jobs (Apple Computer), Harry Garland and Roger Melen (Cromemco), Thomas "Todd" Fischer (IMSAI Division, Fischer-Freitas Company), George Morrow (Morrow Designs), Paul Terrell (Byte Shop), Adam Osborne (Osborne Computer), and Bob Marsh (Processor Technology).
-John Draper was also a member of the club, as was Jerry Lawson (creator of the first cartridge-based video game system, Fairchild Channel F).
-Li-Chen Wang, developer of Palo Alto Tiny Basic and graphics software for the Cromemco Dazzler, was also a club member, and Lee Felsenstein was moderator of the club meetings.
+John Draper was a member of the club, as was Jerry Lawson (creator of the first cartridge-based video game system, Fairchild Channel F).

+Li-Chen Wang, developer of Palo Alto Tiny Basic and graphics software for the Cromemco Dazzler, was a club member, and Lee Felsenstein was moderator of the club meetings.
 Steve Inness was a primary designer of one of the early cell phone touch screens as well as a business partner with John Draper.
-Liza Loop was also an early member and the first woman to join.
+Liza Loop was an early member and the first woman to join.

-Others went on to other pursuits, such as Dan Werthimer who is a researcher in the search for extraterrestrial intelligence.
+Others went on to other pursuits, such as Dan Werthimer, who is a researcher in the search for extraterrestrial intelligence.